aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbase/backgroundShape/_index.md

 ## DocumentBase.backgroundShape property

 Gets or sets the background shape of the document.
-Can be ``None``.
+Can be ``null``.